Euro off two-year highs before Fed meeting

 Most analysts say the reasons for the dollar's decline, especially falling real yields, remain intact, but the pace of the drop probably warranted a pause - particularly with a Fed meeting and a U.S. spending package in the offing.

-U.S consumer confidence and manufacturing data due at 1400 GMT will also provide evidence on the U.S. economic recovery.
+U.S consumer confidence and manufacturing data due at 1400 GMT will provide further evidence on the U.S. economic recovery.

 Traders pushed the cost of one-month euro/dollar options to a four-month high on Tuesday, suggesting money managers were preparing for unexpected moves in the pair in coming weeks.
 EUR1MO=FN